akclifto/SER_Web-based-Applications/README.md

 - Activity 1: File I/O

 This lab builds on concepts from Lab1.
-To run test file for activity 1:
+Scripts will be used from this point forward for these labs.
+Check the `package.json` file for scripts.
+To run the test file for activity 1:

 `npm run act1`